Writing Your Own Methods

 does not recognize, it should ignore it (though it may log a warning).

-If you choose to store your custom methods in your setup.py
+If you choose to store your custom methods in your setup.py, be sure to

 is not part of the project’s Python package (e.g., if the module is stored in a